 Rinchenpong is famous for its natural beauty and the sights of Mt.
 Kanchenjunga.
-Rinchenpong is physically close to the Kanchenjunga range you can have an excellent view of the Kanchenjunga peaks and the surrounding mountains such as the Mt Narsing etc. You can view the mountain range from the entire range of Rinchenpong Kaluk.
+Rinchenpong is physically close to the Kanchenjunga range you can have an excellent view of the Kanchenjunga peaks and the surrounding mountains such as Mt Narsing etc. You can view the mountain range from the entire range of Rinchenpong Kaluk.
 The ridge continues from here to Bermiok, Hee, Dentam and Uttarey.
 Tourists go for a day visit to this ridge with its set of a variety of attractions.

 The other monastery of Rinchenpong is located on higher ground.
-You can reach here on foot through a forested trail close to the main rinchenpong market.
+You can reach here on foot through a forested trail close to the main Rinchenpong market.
 There is an exotic and beautiful statue of Lord Buddha inside the Monastery.
 The statue is commonly known as the Atibuddha statue.
-The Monastery is the 3rd oldest in Sikkim being build in 1730.
+The Monastery is the 3rd oldest in Sikkim being built in 1730.
 There are other monasteries around including one at Kaluk.

 Poison Lake – The Poison lake is not far from the Rinchenpong monastery and can be reached on foot.
 The lake is now almost dry and there is a British Bungalow in ruins nearby.
 The place has significant historical importance.
 According to local legends, when the British invaded the area, the locals poised the lake which was the source of water for the British force.
-Several of the soldiers died after consuming the water and the British had to retreat due to the incidence.
+Several of the soldiers died after consuming the water and the British had to retreat due to the incident.
 Though the antecedents of the story cannot be confirmed, the water of the lake is still considered poisonous and not consumable.

 Sight Seeing near Rinchenpong